dustinleavins/saltstorm/README.md

 The front-end uses Sass, jQuery, AngularJS, and  Bootstrap 3.0.
 Javascript & CSS are pulled from CDNs provided by Google and [Bootstrap CDN](http://bootstrapcdn.com).

-Tests use rspec, rack-test, factory\_girl, and simplecov.
+Tests use rspec, rack-test, factory\_bot, and simplecov.